 =COUNTIFS($C$5:$C$13,C5,$D$5:$D$13,">"&D5)+1

-- After that, press Enter and drag the Fill handle icon over the range of cells E6:E13.
+- Press Enter and drag the Fill handle icon over the range E6:E13.

 The COUNTIFS function executes a conditional count utilizing multiple criteria.
-We entered those conditions as a criteria range.
+We enter those conditions as a criteria range.

 =COUNTIFS(C5:C13,C5)

-This function returns three because there are three science groups.
+This function returns 3 because there are three science groups.

 =COUNTIFS($C$5:$C$13,C5,$D$5:$D$13,”>”&D5)

-This function searches the current marks is greater than other marks or not.
+This function checks whether the current mark is greater than other marks or not.

 =COUNTIFS($C$5:$C$13,C5,$D$5:$D$13,”>”&D5)+1

-Here, we are adding 1 to this equation.
-Because when the marks is the highest in that group it will return 0.
-But we can’t rank starting from zero.
-So, we added plus 1 to start the ranking from 1.
+We add 1 to this equation because when the mark is the highest in that group it will return 0, but we can’t rank starting from zero, so we add 1 to start the ranking from 1.

 Remove Duplicates

-Here comes a catch.
-If you have the same marks for two same students, it will rank both of them to 1.
-But, it will create a rank of the next item to 3.
-So, we will have a ranking of 1,1,3.
-To remove this confusion, just type the following formula:
+But there’s a catch.
+If you have the same marks for two students, it will rank both of them as 1.
+In so doing, it will create a rank of 3 for the next item.
+So we will have a ranking of 1,1,3.
+To remove this confusion, enter the following formula:

 =(COUNTIFS($C$5:$C$13,C5)+1-(COUNTIFS($C$5:$C$13,C5,$D$5:$D$13,">"&D5)+1)-(COUNTIFS($C$5:$C$13,C5,$D$5:$D$13,"<"&D5)+1))/2